JonahTuckman/Is-Tesla-An-Automobile-Company-/README.md

 # IsTeslaAnAutomobileCompany-
-Using machine learning predictions to look at trends between well established automobile companies alongside Tesla.
-Will use accuracy rate to determine if a trend can be found.
+Using machine learning predictions to look at trends between well established automobile and tech companies alongside Tesla.
+Hoping to use model accuracies to determine which division Tesla finds the most accuracy under and thus where it can be categorized.

 ## Findings
 When training the two sets, I used Tesla as my independent variable used to test against.